FEMA Flood Plain

 Protect Yourself from Flooding

-Flood-Hazard maps have been created to show different degrees of risk for your community, which help determine the cost of flood insurance.
+Flood-Hazard maps have been created to show different degrees of risk, which help determine the cost of flood insurance.
 The lower the degree of risk, the lower the flood insurance premium.
 FEMA (Federal Emergency Management Agency) has updated and modernized the nation’s Flood Insurance Rate Maps (FIRMS).
 These digital flood hazard maps provide an official depiction of flood hazards for each community and for properties located in it.
 Properties that were previously not listed in floodplain may now be located in floodplain.
 To see the maps of East Rockhill Township see below helpful links.

 It is strongly recommended that property owners determine their risk.
 Since standard homeowners insurance doesn’t cover flooding, it’s important to have protection from the floods associated with hurricanes, tropical storms, heavy rains and other conditions that impact Bucks County.